Vietnam.vn - Nền tảng quảng bá Việt Nam

 The scope of investigated products is increasingly expanding, not limited to traditional products such as steel, cement, and fiber - Illustrative photo

-According to the Trade Defense Department, in the first 5 months of 2025, Vietnam's export goods have faced 9 new trade defense investigations, including 7 anti-dumping investigations and 2 safeguard cases, from 8 different markets.
+According to the Trade Defense Department, in the first 5 months of 2025, Vietnam's export goods have faced 9 new trade defense investigations, including 7 anti-dumping investigations and 2 self-defense cases, from 8 different markets.
 At the same time, this agency is also handling 33 cases that have lasted since 2024 along with many related tax reviews.
 In addition, some export items have been submitted for investigation even though they have not been officially initiated.

-To improve response effectiveness, the Trade Defense Department will continue to organize training programs and specialized seminars for each industry and each locality.
+To improve response efficiency, the Trade Defense Department will continue to organize training programs and specialized seminars for each industry and each locality.
 At the same time, the list of products at risk of investigation will be regularly updated so that businesses can promptly adjust their production and export strategies, limit risks and protect their legitimate interests in the international market.

 Anh Tho